al002/agent-fort/README.md

 **English** | [中文](./README.zh-CN.md)

+> [!WARNING]
+> This project is under active development and is not ready for production use.

 Agent Fort is a security runtime SDK for AI agents.
 It turns high-risk agent operations into auditable decisions (`allow` / `deny` / `ask`), and executes approved tasks in isolated runtime backends.